mefellows/katacoda-scenarios/pactflow-getting-started-js/step1-old.md

 Create the following package.json (choose "copy to editor").
 We need two dependencies to run our pact tests:

-1. Jest to use as our unit testing framework
+1. Mocha to use as our unit testing framework
 2. Pact for our API assertions

 <pre class="file" data-filename="package.json" data-target="replace">